svendahlstrand/10-print-game-boy/10-pretty.md

 Every Game Boy ROM has a section (`$100-$14F`) where ROM registration data is stored.
-It contains information about the ROM, like the name of the game, if it's a Japanese release, and more.
+It contains information about the ROM, like the name of the game, if it's a Japanese release and more.

-For the ROM to boot correctly this section has to be present.
+For the ROM to boot correctly, this section has to be present.

 ```assembly
 SECTION "ROM Registration Data", ROM0[$100]